+Unit summary

+The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead

+the promotion of positive behaviour through role modelling and application of child development

+knowledge and understanding.

+Assessment

-Unit summary The purpose of this unit is to assess the learner's knowledge, understanding and skills for leading in the promotion of positive behaviour through role modelling and application of child development knowledge and understanding.
-Assessment This unit is internally assessed using an externally set and internally marked assessment of learning.
-Mandatory Achieved/not Level 5 8 credits 60 GLH (includes 15 yet achieved work/placement hours)
+This unit is internally assessed using an externally set and internally marked assessment of learning.

+Mandatory Mandatory Achieved/not Level 5 8 credits 45 GLH 15 Work/ 15 Work/

+yet achieved placement

+GLH

-Learning outcomes (Los) Assessment criteria (AC) The learner will: The learner can: Understand theoretical influence on our understanding of children's behaviour in the early years 1.1 Analyse theories underpinning behaviour in the early years Be able to apply policy and strategy for behaviour in own setting 2.1 Lead others by example, by modelling and promoting positive behaviours expected of children, being able to explain own role, responsibilities and expected behaviours, and the roles of colleagues in the setting and team 2.2 Use co-regulation to support children to manage their own behaviour in relation to others when they are experiencing any range of emotions, by providing warm, responsive interactions to help support the development of self-regulation 2.3 Engage with parents/carers and others to appreciate when a child is in need of support 2.4 Lead intervention strategies for person-centred practice in relation to behaviour 2.5 Support children to form positive attachments, including how to develop warm and responsive relationships with other children, with clearly established and age-appropriate boundaries Be able to evaluate policy and procedures for behaviour in the early years 3.1 Work with others to evaluate current approaches to behaviour policy
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand theoretical influence on our understanding of children's behaviour in the early years 1.1 Analyse theories underpinning behaviour in the early years 2.
+Be able to apply policy and strategy for behaviour in own setting 2.1 Lead others by example by modelling and promoting positive behaviours expected of children, being able to explain own role, responsibilities and expected behaviours, and the roles of colleagues in the setting and team 2.2 Lease regulation to support children to manage their own behaviours 2.2 Use co-regulation to support children to manage their own behaviour in relation to others when they are experiencing any range of emotions, by providing warm, responsive interactions to help support the development of self-regulation 2.3 Engage with parents/carers and others to appreciate when a child is in need of support 2.4 Lead intervention strategies for person-centred practice in relation to behaviour 2.5 Support children to form positive attachments, including how to develop warm and responsive relationships with other children, with clearly established and age-appropriate boundaries 3.
+Be able to evaluate policy and procedures for behaviour in the early years 3.1 Work with others to evaluate current approach to behaviour policy

-1. Understand theoretical influence on our understanding of children's behaviour in the early years
+Understand theoretical influence on our understanding of children's behaviour in the early years 1.1 Behaviour

-1 1 Behaviour